-Don Paco – This beautiful hotel is set in a restored convent dating from the 17th century, just off Sablón beach in the pretty village of Llanes and is only 4 minutes walk from the beach.
+Don Paco – This beautiful hotel is set in a restored convent dating from the 17th century.
+Sablón beach is only a 4-minute walk away.

 Gran Hotel Paraiso – A 3-star classical hotel just 300 m from the centre of Llanes and the sea.
 It offers hotel rooms and apartments.

-Hotel La Arquera – The hotel is in a country-style house, restored and transformed into a traditional eastern Asturias villa.
-Refurbishment and expansion has created a hotel with 13 rooms that accommodate between 2 and 4 people each.
+Hotel La Arquera – The hotel is in a country-style house.
+It’s been restored and transformed into a traditional eastern Asturias villa.

 See more accommodation options in Llanes.

 Despite not being a village, I’ve included Oviedo, the capital of Asturias.
 It has a unique history.
 In the 8th century, it was the capital of the Kingdom of Asturias.

 Centuries later, it still retains its medieval flair in the historic quarter.
 Of particular note is Oviedo Cathedral, but unfortunately, I arrived too late to visit.